Discover Retail Paradise

 588 Chapel Road, East Tamaki

 It opened in 2001, but its thunder was stolen by the opening of Sylvia Park just a few years later.
-After all, who wants to head further East when you can get everything you need just off the Southern Motorway.
+After all, who wants to head further East when you can get everything you need off the Southern Motorway?
 But Botany’s charm and community-minded spirit saved it (there is a 24/7 doctor’s surgery, citizens advice bureau, and public library here), along with a population explosion from new subdivisions in the surrounding area.

-You’ll find all the essential here with Hoyts Cinema, Farmers, Briscoes, H&M, Hallensteins and JB Hi-Fi — but nothing too ‘special’ you wouldn’t find in any of the other big shopping malls in Auckland.
-Well, they do have the only Teppanyaki in a mall in Auckland, which makes for a great date night before the movies…
+You’ll find all the essentials here with Hoyts Cinema, Farmers, Briscoes, H&M, Hallensteins and JB Hi-Fi — but nothing too ‘special’ you wouldn’t find in any of the other big shopping malls in Auckland.
+Well, they have the only Teppanyaki in a mall in Auckland, which makes for a great date night before the movies…

 Commercial Bay